 We welcomed the presence of the Tanzanian delegation at the event, particularly the invitation for a country visit the Tanzanian Ambassador extended to the Special Rapporteur on freedom of association and peaceful assembly.
 During the General Debate under Item 4, we called upon the government to formalize this invitation without delay.

 On thematic areas, DefendDefenders highlighted the crackdown on journalists in the self-declared Republic of Somaliland, where journalist, artists, and media professionals have been repeatedly charged and convicted on spurious charges.
-With landmark resolution A/HRC/32/2, which created the mandate for the Independent Expert on sexual orientation and gender identity (SOGI), the UN HRC recognized a community that remains particularly vulnerable in the East and Horn of Africa, and DefendDefenders expressed its concern about the undue restrictions HRDs working on SOGI issues in Tanzania and Uganda continue to face.
+With landmark resolution A/HRC/32/2, which created the mandate for the Independent Expert on minorities, the UN HRC recognized a community that remains particularly vulnerable in the East and Horn of Africa, and DefendDefenders expressed its concern about the undue restrictions HRDs working on minority issues in Tanzania and Uganda continue to face.

 Oral Statements to the Council

-As highlighted by Independent Expert Victor Madrigal-Borloz, deeply entrenched stigma and prejudice on the basis of sexual orientation and gender identity, reinforced by discriminatory laws and regulations foster a climate where hate speech, violence and discrimination are condoned and perpetrated with impunity.
+As highlighted by Independent Expert Victor Madrigal-Borloz, deeply entrenched stigma and prejudice on the basis of minority, reinforced by discriminatory laws and regulations foster a climate where hate speech, violence and discrimination are condoned and perpetrated with impunity.
 The media often amplify and disseminate messages that foster this climate.

 In Uganda, in the last few years, Pride Uganda celebrations have been shut down, affecting Ugandans’ rights to peaceful association and assembly.
 In a recent instance, celebrations to mark the International Day Against Homophobia, Transphobia and Biphobia were shut down by Uganda’s Minister of Ethics and Integrity.